Catholic Church in Hungary

-Hungarian Catholics, like elsewhere, are part of the worldwide Catholic Church under the spiritual leadership of the Pope in Rome.
+The Catholic Church in Hungary is part of the worldwide Roman Catholic Church under the spiritual leadership of the pope in Rome.
 The Latin Church in the country is divided into 12 dioceses, including 4 archdioceses.
-In addition, there is a Latin territorial abbey at Pannonhalma and a separate sui juris particular Church for those who adhere to the Byzantine Rite, which is known as the Hungarian Greek Catholic Church.
+In addition, there is a Latin territorial abbey at Pannonhalma Archabbey and a separate sui juris particular Church for those who adhere to the Byzantine Rite, which is known as the Hungarian Greek Catholic Church.

-The contemporary church
+Contemporary Church

 According to a 2019 survey by Eurobarometer, 62% of Hungarians consider themselves Catholics.
 Caritas Hungary is the social and humanitarian relief arm of the Church.

-Cardinal Péter Erdő was seen as a leading candidate in the 2025 papal conclave.
-He gained significant support and was the favored choice of conservative Catholic networks in the United States, Erdő participated in the papal conclave 2005 and the papal conclave 2013, which elected Benedict XVI and Francis.
+Cardinal Péter Erdő was seen as a leading candidate in the 2025 conclave.
+Erdő, who participated in the 2005 conclave and the 2013 conclave that respectively elected Pope Benedict XVI and Pope Francis, gained significant support and was the favoured choice of conservative Catholic networks in the United States.